 Format tables are defined like this:

-Format:, then the name of the format type.
+Format:, then the name of the Format converter.
 On the next line, give

 FormatType=, then one of the following: